-When the Emperor Ferdinand I invited the Jesuits to Prague in 1556 to spearhead the Counter-Reformation, they moved into the former monastery of St. Clement.
-In the 17th century the Karolinum merged with the Klementinum and they undertook a building programme which lasted over 150 years.
-When the Jesuit Order was dissolved and the Jesuits had to leave Prague in 1773, the Clementinum complex was taken over by Prague University and the National Library.
+When Emperor Ferdinand I invited the Jesuits to Prague in 1556 to spearhead the Counter-Reformation, they moved into the former monastery of St. Clement.
+In the 17th century, the Karolinum merged with the Klementinum, and they undertook a building programme that lasted over 150 years.
+When the Jesuit Order was dissolved, and the Jesuits had to leave Prague in 1773, the Clementinum complex was taken over by Prague University and the National Library.
 It is the largest complex of buildings in Prague, after Prague castle, including the Church of St. Clemens and the Church of St. Salvator.
 The walls of the Baroque fortress enclosed a college, schools, churches, a library, a theatre, an observatory and a printing shop.
 Concerts are often held in the Mirror Chapel (1724-30)

 Guided Tour of Klementinum

 Tour of Clementinum includes the Baroque Library (Baroque Hall), Astronomical Tower, Meridian Hall and Chapel of Mirrors.
 You will have an extraordinary opportunity to enjoy the most beautiful view of Prague old town and other nice sights from the gallery on the top of the Astronomical Tower.